auth0-tutorials/mvvm_viper/compare_mvvm_and_viper_architectures.md

 #### Model <a id="model"></a>

 The following code is a class to represent the contact and two operator overloading functions.
-Put it in the **Contact.swift** file.
+Replace the content in **Contact.swift** file with the following code.

 ```swift
 import Foundation